SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/vmware-carbon-black.md

 * Understand how severity and the applications relate to the indicators.

-54

-### Carbon Black - Endpoint Standard - Threat Intelligence Dashboard
+### Endpoint Standard - Threat Intelligence Dashboard

 The **Carbon Black - Endpoint Standard - Threat Intelligence** dashboard provides details on the threats on your network, including the number of threats, their severity, and threat outliers.
 The panels also show details on the top devices affected by threats, recent threats, and a rating score of threats.